A pause before the scroll.

 Most technology asks: How can we capture more of your attention?

-The cyberdelic question inverts this: How can technology help you reclaim your attention?
+Cyberdelic technology asks the opposite: How can technology help you reclaim your attention?

 This is not a subtle difference.